 DARVO takes a terrible, uncomfortable, or traumatizing event and continues the cycle of abuse.
 Now, the person has to deal with the original event and the damaging effects of DARVO on their mental and physical health.4

 According to Dr. Harsey, “The intent of DARVO is to silence victims, either through confusion, invalidation, or even intimidation.
 By denying that any mistreatment occurred (or downplaying the harm it caused), attacking victims’ credibility, and then playing the victim, perpetrators attempt to instill doubt among their victims – did the abuse really happen in the way that I remember it?
 Am I just overreacting?
 Is it actually my fault?
-Data indicate that people exposed to DARVO during confrontations with perpetrators report feeling greater self-blame for the wrongdoings they experience.
+Data indicates that people exposed to DARVO during confrontations with perpetrators report feeling greater self-blame for the wrongdoings they experience.
 Ultimately, DARVO tries to distort the way victims think about themselves and the abuse they experience.”

 One of the most devastating effects of DARVO is the person doubting their own memory.
 They may begin to experience confusion surrounding the events and call their recall into question.4 With doubt comes shame, embarrassment, and guilt.
 They may withdraw from their original claims, or authorities may encourage them to rethink action.